Aly & AJ: 2007–2008: Insomniatic

-2009–2014: Departure from Hollywood Records and name change
+2009–2016: Departure from Hollywood Records, 78violet

-In early 2008, Billboard confirmed that Aly & AJ were working on a fourth studio album which was due to be released in late 2009.
+In early 2008, Aly & AJ were working on a fourth studio album under Hollywood Records which was due to be released in late 2009.
 They mentioned in an interview with Radio Disney on April 23, 2008, that they were going for a "rockier" sound, and that this time they wanted to sing separately, not harmonizing their voices as they had on their previous albums, to let fans identify which Michalka sister was singing.
+In December 2008, the duo wrote a song (later confirmed to be titled "The Next Worst Thing") with Weezer frontman Rivers Cuomo.